Heinrich-Barth/sit-down-and-play/README.md

 #### No more hazards

-You can signal the end of your hazard play against a company by right clicking on the target site and choosing the respective action.
+You can signal the end of your hazard play against a company by clicking on the target site.
+This set the destination site as current site and remove the region cards.

 ![ ](public/readme-data/nmh-1.png)![ ](public/readme-data/nmh-2.png)